1 Peter 2:11

 God loves us with the same infinite love he has for his Son.

 There is nothing we can do to change God’s love for us.
-God accepts us in the beloved One.
+God accepts us in the beloved one.
 God loves the Son with an infinite amount of love.
 We entered into union with Christ at our salvation.
 Therefore, God loves us with the same infinite love with which he loves Jesus Christ.